-Sarah Hunt is an assistant professor in First Nations and Indigenous Studies and the Department of Geography.
-She is Kwagiulth (Kwakwaka’wakw) and spent most of her life as a guest in Lkwungen territories.
-Sarah’s scholarship in Indigenous and legal geographies critically takes up questions of justice, violence, gender and self-determination, as well as Indigenous methodologies, land/water-based praxis and the creation of Indigenous and decolonial knowledge.
-Having worked for over a decade as a community-based researcher prior to entering the academy, her writing and research emerge within the networks of community relations that have fostered her analysis as a community-based researcher, with a particular focus on issues facing women, girls, and Two-Spirit people.
+Sarah Hunt / Tłaliłila’ogwa is an assistant professor in the Institute for Critical Indigenous Studies and the Department of Geography.
+She is Kwagu’ł(Kwakwaka’wakw Nation) but spent most of her life as a guest in Lkwungen territories.
+As an interdisciplinary scholar, Sarah’s research is concerned with questions of justice, violence, gender and self-determination, as well as Indigenous methodologies, land/water-based praxis and the creation of Indigenous and decolonial knowledge.
+Having worked for over a decade as a community-based researcher prior to entering the academy, her writing and research emerge within the networks of community relations that have fostered her analysis, particularly her collaborations with Indigenous youth, women, Two-Spirit and queer people.